xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 We now explore some simple (and quite generic) options for preconditioning the problem.

-By default, the `Preconditioner Type` parameter was set to `None` on line 59, meaning no preconditioning.
+So far, the `Preconditioner Type` parameter was set to `None`, meaning no preconditioning.
-Use `Ifpack2` instead by commenting out line 59 and uncommenting line 62.
+We now use `Ifpack2` instead.
 Ifpack2 is another Trilinos package which provides a number of different simple preconditioners.

-Moreover, have a look at the configuration for Ifpack2, starting on line 74.
+Moreover, we add the following configuration for Ifpack2.
 ```xml
 <ParameterList name="Ifpack2">
   <Parameter name="Prec Type" type="string" value="relaxation"/>